google/timesketch/docs/guides/admin/context-links.md

 # Context Links

-The context link feature allows for linking of specific event attributes and values to external lookup services for an easy analyst workflow.
+The context link feature allows for linking of specific event attributes and values to external lookup services or specific hardcoded enhancement modules, for an easy analyst workflow.

 ## Demo